dratsuC/100-days-of-code/log.md

 **Thoughts:** I got pretty stuck on the second lesson, where I had to use lots of nested flexboxes - took me a while but taught me a LOT

 **Link to work:** N/A

+### Day 19: January 15, 2025

+**Today's Progress**: Finished flex lessons 03, 04 and 05 in the CSS repo

+**Thoughts:** Really good to reinforce all the concepts from the flex lessons, can't wait to implement this stuff in my own websites :D

+**Link to work:** N/A